Mpilo-Pillz/portfolio-project/README.md

 - I used Vite React instead of Create-React-App
 - I used React v18 instead of 17

+## React Practices Displayed

+- Use of Stateful and Presentational components
+- Keeping Components Small and Focused on One Responsibility

 ## Sources

 - https://www.udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide/learn/lecture/16845448#overview